seflerZ/qihua_remote/README.md

 - ✅ Support large screen devices like Pads or Foldable phones.
 - ✅ External monitor and external mouse/keyboard support(instantly turn your mobile device into PC).
 - ✅ Integrated RDP and VNC clients, more in the future.
-- ✅ Various interactive improvements(such as pointer momentum) and bug fixes.
+- ✅ Various interaction improvements(such as pointer momentum) and bug fixes.

 # Screenshots
 ### Turn your mobile device into desktop PC